Why Decorating Mistakes Can Be a Good Thing

 As I read the email further, I smiled when I understood what she was asking.

-I wrote back to her saying – that I really don’t have a secret, but learned early on that if I wanted something bad enough and didn’t have the means to buy it or hire someone to do it, I had to learn to do things myself to get my house to look and function the way I wanted.
+I wrote back to her telling her that I really don’t have “a secret”, but learned early on in my home owning life that if I wanted to change the decor in my home bad enough and didn’t have the means to buy it or hire a contractor to do it, I had to learn to do decor and home improvement projects myself to get my house to look and function the way I wanted.

 Her email gave me the idea for this post about how to not let fear stop you from decorating your home the way you envision or even for anything you do in life.